npat-efault/npat-efault.github.io/_posts/2016-10-14-pause-resume-a-nice-little-pattern.md

 	}

-That is, the controlled goroutine would operate with a semaphore held, and it would release the and reclaim the semaphore periodically.
+That is, the controlled goroutine would operate with a semaphore held, and it would release and reclaim the semaphore periodically.
 The pause request would be issued by the controlling goroutine by holding the mutex, and the resume request by releasing it.

-With multiple goroutines being able to issue pause requests it gets a bit more complicated...
+With multiple goroutines being able to issue pause requests it gets a bit more complicated.
+Thera are, of course, solutions using mutexes and/or signals, but here's one using channels...

-Here's an implementation using channels.
-It utilizes two channels of the "empty" type.
-One carries pause requests, the other resume requests.
+It utilizes two channels of the "empty" type and a counter.
+One channel carries pause requests, the other resume requests.

     type ε struct{}